momer93/momer93.github.io/_projects/1_project.md

     Picture of the machine working
 </div>

-A frugal [CNC oxyfuel cutter](https://momer93.github.io/cnc-gas-cutter/) was designed for a migrant run steel fabrication microenterprise in Oman.
-The design objective was to automate the oxyfuel cutting process that is commonly used in steel fabrication workshops.
-The main design constraints were the cost, local materials and local manufacturing capability.
+A frugal [CNC oxyfuel cutter](https://momer93.github.io/cnc-gas-cutter/) was designed for small fabrication microenterprises in Oman.
+The design objective was to automate the oxyfuel cutting process that is commonly used in steel fabrication workshops around the world.
+The main design constraints were the cost, spatial constraints, use of local materials and local manufacturing capability.

 ## insert picture of a hand held oxyfuel cutter ##